Are you wondering when your hens will start to lay? The excitement is building but you are not sure what will happen? I can relate.

 The Squat.

-When your chickens are near a week or so in laying their first egg they will start to squat down.
-This is instinct for the Rooster to climb on too, well, you know to do his business.
+When your chickens are near a week or so in laying their first egg, they will start to squat down.
+Of course, this is the instinct for the Rooster to climb on too, well, you know to do his business.

 They will continue to squat for you even after laying.
-I have found that my hens who are lower in the pecking order squat just when they hear my name.
-My older hens have stopped doing this but their first year they squatted all the time when myself or my kids would approach them.
+However, I have found that my hens are lower in the pecking order squat when they hear my name.
+My older hens have stopped doing this, but in their first year, they squatted all the time when my kids or I would approach them.

 She's Loud

-If you hear a bunch of sqwauking they are probably so close to laying.
-Years later some of the hens are still very loud right before they lay an egg.
+If you hear a bunch of squawking, they are probably so close to laying.
+However, years later, some hens are still very loud right before they lay an egg.

 Things to Look For When They Start Laying